 Time-trialling involves matching one's current fitness and abilities on a bike against the external milieu of road, distance, weather and the clock.
 That is, it involves getting on your bike and going like the clappers until you've covered the predetermined distance.
 The rules are simple but the most important phrase in our vocabulary is "alone and unassisted".
 That is, with one or two exceptions, we ride always as individuals; we start at one minute, sometimes shorter intervals and take no deliberate assistance from other riders or other traffic.
 Occasionally we may ride as pairs (or 2-Up teams); very occasionally we have ridden as larger teams.

 In a sense the sport is non-competitive; individuals are testing themselves.
 There are, of course, rivalries and we publish lists of who went fastest on the day and so on.
-But there are no losers; each individual has his or her own goals whether they are standards (eg from a set of times based on age and gender) or perhaps a sub-hour for a 40km; perhaps a course record but certainly, always that elusive personal best (PB).
+But there are no losers; each individual has his or her own goals whether they are standards (eg from a set of times based on age and gender) or perhaps a sub-hour for a 40km; perhaps a course record but certainly, always that elusive personal best (the 'PB' seen on results tables).
 The courses vary: some are flat and potentially fast, others are undulating and some very undulating.
 Originally we tried to maintain standard distances eg 16, 40, 50, 80 & 160km for our courses but not now.
 Nevertheless course lengths are usually close to one of them.
 We do like to compare times across courses and we always calculate average speeds in comparisons.

 Time trials are what win Tours de France and are called, quite properly, the Race of Truth.